wp-plugins/mowster-tags/readme.txt

 * Just click on `Fetch tags`.
 Title, content and optional excerpt of your post will be analyzed by Yahoo to find words that may be useful as tags.

 It currently works with `all languages supported by YQL Content Analysis API`.

-<a href="http://developer.yahoo.com/contentanalysis/">Yahoo Content Analysis API</a>
+<a href="http://developer.yahoo.com/contentanalysis/">Yahoo Content Analysis API</a> platform

 = New in version 1.52 =
 * YQL Content Analysis API implemented replacing the deprecated Yahoo Term Extraction